 To build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation, our goals for Naia™ include:

 - Investing more than 75% of our textiles R&D resources in circular solutions by 2025

-- Enabling advanced technology and information solutions for “track and trace” of materials from forest floor and recycled feedstocks to factory door by 2022
+- Enabling advanced technology and information solutions for “track and trace” of materials from forest floors and recycled feedstocks to factory doors by 2022

 Through our molecular recycling technologies, we can recycle almost any kind of plastic an infinite number of times.
 By mainstreaming circularity, we can make big strides in eliminating plastic and textile waste.

 But we recognize we cannot do it alone.
 That is why Eastman is seeking collaborations with others across the value chain—including others in the industry, governments, and NGOs—to accelerate the circular economy the planet desperately needs.